tchweya/tchweya/README.md

 ## 🎓 Recent Achievement:
  🎓 Completed a rigorous, hands-on Data Analytics Certificate program, covering the full data analysis process from data collection to insightful visualization.

-I am committed to continuous learning and staying at the forefront of the ever-evolving field of data analytics.
-Let’s connect and explore how we can turn data into powerful stories and actionable strategies!